February 2025

 Neutral

-Business inventories: October up, but September revised downward to unchanged (0.0%).Disclosure 11
+Business inventories: Ticked upward in November, but October was revised downward to unchanged (0.0%).Disclosure 11

-Back to office: Plunged to 19.1 during the week of New Year (pre-pandemic levels indexed to 100).
-The trend has improved, a modest positive for overall growth.Disclosure 12
+Back to office: Surged to 54.2, a new post-COVID high (pre-pandemic indexed to 100).
+The trend has improved and remains about half of pre-pandemic levels, which is a modest positive for overall growth.Disclosure 12

-New-vehicle affordability: New-vehicle affordability declined in November due to rising prices but is still more affordable than a year ago.
-The number of median weeks of income needed to purchase the average new vehicle increased slightly to 37.9 weeks from an upwardly revised 37.6 weeks in October.Disclosure 13
+New-vehicle affordability: New-vehicle affordability declined slightly in December.
+Lower interest rates, higher incentives, and increased incomes could not offset the impact of higher prices.
+The number of median weeks of income needed to purchase the average new vehicle increased to 38.2 weeks from a downwardly revised 37.8 weeks in November.Disclosure 13

 Want more insights?